-The final goal that this paper aims to is to move the first steps towards the introduction of tropical techniques for the computation of the radius of convergence function of the solutions to differential equations over the $p$-adics (and in general over a nonarchimedean field), one of the central problems in the theory of $p$-adic differential equations.
-Indeed, an interesting feature of $p$-adic differential equations is that, in contrast to the complex case, the radius of convergence of their solutions is not controlled by some "visible" object, such as, in the complex case, the poles of the coefficients of the equation: in the $p$-adic world even equations as easy as that of the exponential give solutions with finite radius of convergence at any point.
+Hence, by computing the tropical solutions we can study the radius of convergence of the classical ones, without having any knowledge about them.
+This paper takes the first steps towards the introduction of tropical techniques for the computation of the radius of convergence function of the solutions to ordinary differential equations over the $p$-adics (and in general over a nonarchimedean field), one of the central problems in the theory of $p$-adic differential equations.
+Indeed, an interesting feature of $p$-adic ODEs is that the radius of convergence of their solutions is not controlled by some "visible" object, such as, in the complex case, the poles of the coefficients of the equation: in the $p$-adic world even equations as easy as that of the exponential give solutions with finite radius of convergence at any point.
 The topology of the space itself is an obstacle to the convergence.
-The language of Berkovich geometry, introduced in \cite{ber}, has proven to be the right one to describe phenomena related to this radii of convergence.
-The radius of convergence of the solutions of a $p$-adic differential equation on a Berkovich curve as a function of the expansion point has been proven to be a continuous piecewise linear function (see \cite{ christol1994modules, baldassarri2010continuity, baldassarri2007continuity, kedlaya}) with finitely many changes of slope \cite{christol2011radius, pulita2015convergence, pulita2015continuity,pulita2015convergence2, poineau2013convergence}, whose behaviour is actually controlled by a finite skeleton on which the curve retracts on.
+The language of Berkovich geometry, introduced in \cite{ber}, has proved to be the right one to describe phenomena related to these radii of convergence.
+The radius of convergence of the solutions of a linear $p$-adic ODE on a Berkovich curve as a function of the expansion point has been proved to be a continuous piecewise linear function (see \cite{ christol1994modules, baldassarri2010continuity, baldassarri2007continuity, kedlaya}) with finitely many changes of slope \cite{christol2011radius, pulita2015convergence, pulita2015continuity,pulita2015convergence2, poineau2013convergence}, whose behaviour is actually controlled by a finite skeleton on which the curve retracts on.
 In general, although an explicit iterative formula to compute the radius of converge exists (see \cite{christol2011radius}), it is difficult to calculate it.
-A comprehensive reference for the subject is \cite{kedlaya}, see also \cite{librodwork, librorobba}.
+A comprehensive reference for the subject is \cite{kedlaya}.
+See also \cite{librodwork, librorobba}.